RhythmBear/IG-Reel-Bot/README.md

   INSTA_DM_ID=https://www.instagram.com/direct/t/340282366841710300949128137536014401524

+  One key thing to note is that the second instagram should only be recieving messages from Account 1.
+Since it's built for the script.
+Every other notification should be deleted beofre running it.
+  The bot checks to see it there is a new notification and then downloads the media associated with the latest reel sent to it.

 ### For the Telegram section
 - Create a bot and get the token
 - Create a Public Telegram channel and add the Bot to that channel